DevExpress-Examples/winforms-pictureedit-add-custom-graphic-operation-watermark/Readme.md

 2. You can allow users to specify the operation's settings in custom controls before the operation is applied.
 Create a panel with controls and implement the IToolSettingsControl interface for the panel.
 The IToolSettingsControl.GetOperation method must return the customized graphic operation (WatermarkGraphicOperation).

-   This example creates a user control (WatermarkToolControl) with controls to enter the watermark-aware settings:
+   This example creates a user control (WatermarkToolControl) with controls to enter the watermark-related settings:
    - a TextEditor to enter the watermark text
    - a ColorEditor to specify the font color
    - a SpinEditor to enter the font size